PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-007-a-prompt.md

 A round of grumbling agreement went around the gaggle.
 "Nopony's saying we don't!"
 Dr. Bonesaw objected.

 "I am," Doctor Horse said, causing all eyes to turn towards him - many in a displeased manner.
 "Times are changing.
-The town is embracing democracy.
+Our town is embracing democracy.
 The future is staring us in the face, and the cup may not run over forever."
 He effected the motion of holding something out, then turning it upside down.
 "Let it spill.
 I propose we throw out these freeloading aliens - this one and all the rest.
 The way their luck tends to go, we may be doing them a favour, anyway."

 Redheart could hardly believe what was being said, and looked on in horror and rage.
 But, as nopony objected, and the nurses and doctors alike began to nod at what they were hearing, she realized this was completely, entirely real.